 The Plan adopted a Safe Harbor plan design effective January 1, 2018.
 Company contributions for employees active as of January 1, 2018 became immediately 100% vested.
-All new future contributions made after this date also become immediately 100% vested.
+All company contributions made after this date also become immediately 100% vested.
 A Safe Harbor match was initiated for all match eligible participants, with the Company matching \$1 for \$1 on the first 4% of participant deferrals.

-Participants should refer to the updated TEGNA 401(k) Savings Plan Summary Plan Description (SPD) for more details and information on the Plan's provisions.
+Participants should refer to the updated TEGNA 401(k) Savings Plan Summary Plan Description for more details and information on the Plan's provisions.

-The Plan was amended on December 18, 2019 to add automatic deferral contributions (auto-enrollment), effective January 1, 2020 to the Plan for all eligible employees hired or rehired on or after January 1, 2020.
+The Plan has automatic deferral contributions (auto-enrollment).
 This feature sets all eligible employees to be automatically enrolled at pretax election of 4% of compensation (unless they decide to opt out) as of the earliest practicable payroll period after the enrollment date.
-The Plan was amended on March 20, 2020 to add automatic-escalations, effective April 1, 2020 to the Plan for all eligible employees hired or rehired on or after January 1, 2020 and employed for at least 6 months as of the designated automatic adjustment date.
-This annual feature, beginning in plan year 2021, sets all eligible employees to have their salary deferral election increased annually, each April 1st, by 1%, up to a maximum of 10% of compensation (unless they decide to elect a different auto-increase percentage or opt out).
+The Plan also has automatic-escalations.
+This annual feature, sets all eligible employees to have their salary deferral election increased annually, each April 1st, by 1%, up to a maximum of 10% of compensation (unless they decide to elect a different auto-increase percentage or opt out).
 Special eligibility and participation rules apply to certain business units.